MS Access As A Dev Tool

 Microsoft Certified Partner (MCPa)

 Owner And Principal Programmer Alison Balter leads MS Access Solutions.
-She is a Microsoft Certified Partner and Microsoft Certified Professional (MCP), and the author of 15 Microsoft Access books and training titles.
+She is a Microsoft Certified Partner and Microsoft Certified Professional (MCP), and the author of 15 Microsoft Access books and over 300 internationally marketed training videos.
 If you are comparing programmers, look for someone who can explain the why behind the fix, not just ship code.

 We usually begin with a simple question: where does it break down during a normal workday?
 Sometimes that answer is a slow screen.
 Sometimes the numbers on a printout are off.
 Sometimes the only note you get is, "It froze again."
 Sometimes it is just, "This thing is acting weird today."
 That is enough to start.
 We trace the slowdown, clean up the weak parts, and get the file into better shape without making your staff relearn everything.